vanjohnson879/frontline-cloud-doc/content/docs/admin/users/index.md

 {{< img src="users-table.png" alt="Users table" >}}

-To create a user, click on the **Create** button and fill the user informations:
+To create a user, click on the **Create** button and fill the user information:

 - **Username**: must match user Github username in order to connect and *cannot be updated*.
 - **Firstname** | **Lastname** | **Email**: explicit